-Return to Title IV Policy (R2T4)
+RETURN TO TITLE IV POLICY (R2T4)

-When a student withdraws or his/her enrollment is otherwise terminated, TRCoA will not only calculate the amount of tuition/fees that will be refunded to the student (if any), but also the amount of fi ancial aid that must be returned to the fi ancial aid programs (if any).
+When a student withdraws or his/her enrollment is otherwise terminated, TRCOA will not only calculate the amount of tuition/fees that will be refunded to the student (if any), but also the amount of financial aid that must be returned to the financial aid programs (if any).
 This process is referred to as "Return to Title IV" (R2T4).
-The calculation of Title IV financial aid funds earned/unearned by the student has no relationship to the student's tuition and fees that may be owed to TRCoA.
+The calculation of Title IV financial aid funds earned/unearned by the student has no relationship to the student's tuition and fees that may be owed to TRCOA.
 The R2T4 calculation will be performed using forms and/or software provided by the US Department of Education for that purpose.

-Title IV funds are earned in a prorated manner based upon scheduled clock hours.
+Title IV funds are earned in a prorated manner based upon scheduled number of days elapsed in the program's payment period.
 R2T4 is required up to the 60% point in the payment period based upon the appropriate proration methodology.
 Title IV aid is viewed as 100% earned after that point in time.
 The Texas Workforce Commission refund calculations will be applied after the Return of Title IV calculation has been made.